alien4cloud/alien4cloud.github.io/documentation/getting_started/lamp_stack_apache.markdown

 ---
 Apache HTTP server is a free software of the Apache software Foundation, created in 1995.
 Apache is the most popular web server on internet and the web server of LAMP bundle.

+Used version for this tutorial : [Apache HTTP Server WD02](https://github.com/alien4cloud/samples/tree/wd02/apache){:target="_blank"}

 You can create your own Apache recipe and upload it to Alien.
 A recipe is an archive file with some contents.
 To explain the creation of a recipe, we will create a simple Apache recipe.

 The first step is to create the TOSCA-Metadata folder.
 In this folder we need a « ALIEN-META.yaml » file.
 Below, the content of this file :